TengMCing/PhD/Thesis/04-chap4.html.md

 #### Plot Saving

 Another key aspect of a standardized residual plot is its resolution.
 In @sec-second-paper, we used an image format of 420 pixels in height and 525 pixels in width.
 This resolution was chosen because the original set, consisting of 20 residual plots arranged in a four by five grid, was represented by an image of 2100 by 2100 pixels.
-The `save_plot()` method takes a `ggplot` object as input, saves it as a temporary PNG file, and returns the file path as a string.
-Note that the `save_plot()` method does not have default arguments, as it is not intended to be called without a plot.
-While an alternative design could be to save the true residual plot by default, this might be confusing for users, given that the method's name does not fully convey this functionality.
+The `save_plot()` method accepts a `ggplot` object as input and saves it as a PNG file to the location specified by the `path` argument.
+If no path is provided, the PNG file is saved to a temporary file.